kubernetes/test-infra/planter/README.md

 Check [this unnoficial guide](https://medium.com/@TomKeur/how-get-better-disk-performance-in-docker-for-mac-2ba1244b5b70) and make sure that you are using `.raw` formatted VM disk for the daemon.

+Periodically restarting the daemon (docker for mac tray icon > restart) can also help.
+In particular if you see the Bazel analysis phase taking a long time consider restarting the docker daemon before trying again.

 We also use [delegated volume mounts](https://docs.docker.com/docker-for-mac/osxfs-caching/) to improve osxfs performance.